Kisses Sweeter than Wine

-"Kisses Sweeter Than Wine" is a popular song, with lyrics written and music adapted in 1950 by Pete Seeger and Lee Hays of The Weavers, and recorded by Jimmie Rodgers.
+"Kisses Sweeter Than Wine" is a popular song, with lyrics written and music adapted in 1950 by Pete Seeger and Lee Hays of the Weavers.
+It became a US hit in a version recorded by the Weavers in 1951, and an even bigger hit in 1957 when recorded by Jimmie Rodgers.
+Frankie Vaughan also had a top ten hit with the song in the UK in 1958.

 The tune was adapted from Lead Belly's "If It Wasn't for Dicky" (1937), which in turn was adapted from the traditional Irish folk tune "Drimindown / Drumion Dubh".
 The Weavers first released the song in 1951 as a Decca single, which reached number 19 on the Billboard chart and number 20 on the Cashbox chart in 1951.
+Rodgers hit number 7 on the Billboard charts with the song in 1957, and Frankie Vaughan hit number 8 in the UK with it the following year.

 History

-Irish folk song - "An droimfhionn donn dilís" / "Drimindown"
+Irish folk song – "An droimfhionn donn dilís" / "Drimindown"

 The song is based on a version of the traditional Irish song "An droimfhionn donn dilís" (Irish for "The whitebacked brown faithful cow/calf") about a farmer and his dead cow.
 It is of the type categorized as "aisling" (dream) where the country of Ireland is given form.
 Most times the form is that of a comely young woman but here it is the faithful handsome cow.

-The Irish singer Tom Galvin was recorded in 1982 singing a version called "Droimeann Donn" which uses a very similar melody to the one adapted by Leadbelly.
+A retired Irish farmer named Tim Galvin was recorded in 1982 singing a version called "Droimeann Donn" which uses a very similar refrain melody to the one adapted by Leadbelly.
 Traditional recordings of the original Irish song, Anglicised as "Drimindown" or "Drimmin Doo", also survived in the oral tradition in North America, from Prince Edward Island in Canada, to the Ozark region of the United States.

-Lead Belly - "If It Wasn't for Dicky"
+Lead Belly – "If It Wasn't for Dicky"

 In his 1993 book Where Have All the Flowers Gone, Pete Seeger described the long genesis of this song.
-The American folk and blues singer Lead Belly heard Irishman Sam Kennedy singing "Drimmin Down" Greenwich Village.
+The American folk and blues singer Lead Belly heard Irishman Sam Kennedy singing "Drimmin Down" in Greenwich Village.
 Lead Belly adapted the song into "If It Wasn't for Dicky", which retained the tune he heard and the farmer/cow theme.
-Lead Belly did not like the lack of rhythm, a common feature Irish songs, so he made the piece more rhythmic, playing the chorus with a 12-string guitar.
+Lead Belly did not like the lack of rhythm, a common feature of Irish songs, so he made the piece more rhythmic, playing the chorus with a 12-string guitar.
 "If It Wasn't for Dicky" was first recorded by Lead Belly in 1937.